Operational Tree Improvement program

 The Tree Improvement Program is an operational investment plan for managing the genetic resources in B.C.’s forest.
 It is sponsored by the Land Based Investment Strategy (LBIS).

-- Supporting development and availability of genetically well-adapted, high-quality reforestation material originating from natural sources, and
+- Supporting development and availability of genetically well-adapted, high-quality reforestation material originating from natural sources

 The Forest Genetics Council sets strategic objectives for the provincial forest gene resource management program.
 Through its four Technical Advisory Committees (TACs), Council lays the groundwork for its Business Plan for Operational Production, and Breeding and Testing sub-programs.

-- Develop strategies for priority seed planning units; and
+- Develop strategies for priority seed planning units

 Each species plan includes seed planning zones that encompass the top 43 seed planning units in the province.
 The Province is solely responsible for implementing the breeding and testing portion.
 Operational Production is delivered by way of an open call for proposals.